 - Did you know that approximately 50 million Americans and 100 million Europeans suffer from allergic rhinitis (or hay fever)?
 And, this number is steadily increasing each year?

 - Were you also aware that doctor offices and emergency rooms receive more than 13.4 million visits on an annual basis due to allergy issues?

-- How about that the estimated cost of allergies on the health care system in the United States alone is upwards of 8 billion dollars?
+- How about that the estimated cost of allergies on the health care system in the United States alone is upwards of 18 billion dollars?

-- Or, that pollen season has increased an additional four weeks per year due to global warming? (see acaai.org for more details)
+- Or, that pollen season has increased an additional four weeks per year due to global warming?

-With pollen and other allergens causing such strain on our own health and health care system, you may think that constant suffering is inevitable.
+With pollen and other allergens causing such strain on the world’s health and health care system, you may think that constant suffering is inevitable.

-But, there is a solution.
+But, there is a simple solution.

-Now, you can find specialized air purifiers that explicitly target harmful allergens.
-By investing in a device such as this, you can enjoy an allergen-free home that not only leaves you feeling healthy, but costs a fraction of the total price for taking long term medication.
+And by investing in a device like this, you can enjoy an allergen-free home that not only leaves you feeling healthy, but costs a fraction of the price of taking long-term medication.

 In fact, there are several different types of technologies that manufacturers use to outfit their devices to clean the air.

 When it comes to finding the best allergy air purifier, you really need to look for certain key features.
 Not doing so may cause you to end up buying a product that doesn’t work for your particular situation and won’t give you much (if any) allergy relief.